 If the UE requests the PDU session type "IPv4v6", receives the selected PDU session type set to "IPv4" and the 5GSM cause value #50 "PDU session type IPv4 only allowed", the UE shall not subsequently request another PDU session using the UE-requested PDU session establishment procedure to the same DNN (or no DNN, if no DNN was indicated by the UE) and the same S-NSSAI associated with (if available in roaming scenarios) a mapped S-NSSAI (or no S-NSSAI, if no S-NSSAI was indicated by the UE) to obtain a PDU session type different from the one allowed by the network until any of the following conditions is fulfilled:

-- the UE is registered to a new PLMN;
+a) the UE is registered to a new PLMN;

-- the UE is switched off; or
+b) the UE is switched off; or

-- the USIM is removed or the entry in the "list of subscriber data" for the current SNPN is updated.
+c) the USIM is removed or the entry in the "list of subscriber data" for the current SNPN is updated.

 If the UE requests the PDU session type "IPv4v6", receives the selected PDU session type set to "IPv6" and the 5GSM cause value #51 "PDU session type IPv6 only allowed", the UE shall not subsequently request another PDU session using the UE-requested PDU session establishment procedure to the same DNN (or no DNN, if no DNN was indicated by the UE) and the same S-NSSAI associated with (if available in roaming scenarios) a mapped S-NSSAI (or no S-NSSAI, if no S-NSSAI was indicated by the UE) to obtain a PDU session type different from the one allowed by the network until any of the following conditions is fulfilled:

-- the UE is registered to a new PLMN;
+a) the UE is registered to a new PLMN;

-- the UE is switched off; or
+b) the UE is switched off; or

-- the USIM is removed or the entry in the "list of subscriber data" for the current SNPN is updated.
+c) the USIM is removed or the entry in the "list of subscriber data" for the current SNPN is updated.

 NOTE 9: For the 5GSM cause values #50 "PDU session type IPv4 only allowed", and #51 "PDU session type IPv6 only allowed", re-attempt in S1 mode for the same DNN (or no DNN, if no DNN was indicated by the UE) is only allowed using the PDU session type(s) indicated by the network.